okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 This feature allows admins to configure their org to accept Authentication Method Reference (AMR) claims from SAML or OpenID Connect IdPs during SSO.
 Mapping AMR claims for third-party IdPs eliminates duplicate factor challenges during user authentication.
 AMR claims provide important context to Okta during policy evaluation, enabling a better understanding of which factors were used by the external IdP to verify the user's identity.
 This creates a more seamless and secure user experience, reducing friction, and boosting productivity.
 See [Add an external Identity Provider](/docs/guides/add-an-external-idp/oktatookta/main/#create-an-identity-provider-in-okta). <!-- OKTA-612157 FF: IDP_AMR_CLAIMS_MAPPING -->

-#### Bugs fixed in 2023.05.2
+#### Bug fixed in 2023.05.2

-*  During the Authorization Code flow, claims appeared in the ID token when `alwaysIncludeInToken` was set to `false`.
-(OKTA-599051)

-*  Token inline hooks failed even when a URL claim name was correctly encoded with a JSON pointer.
+Token inline hooks failed even when a URL claim name was correctly encoded with a JSON pointer.
 (OKTA-602794)

 ### Weekly release 2023.05.1